csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 _Cloud computing_ usually refers to access to a pool of configurable computer resources that are available on demand.
 The computing services are using advanced automation, without direct active management by the user using virtualization technology.
+Virtulization is an abstraction to simulatie the necessary hardware to run a guest operating system on a host machine.
 On each physical node, multiple virtual machines (VMs, or _instances_) can be run on virtual operating platforms.
 On these VMs, one can install Linux or Windows and a complete custom stack of software.
 The main advantages of cloud computing: